zoxpx/pxdocs/content/concepts/pool-caching/_index.md

 <!-- Hiding currently unsupported method:

-2. Run the installer with the `-T lmv` and, at a later point, specify the drives you want to use for caching by running the `pxctl sv drive add` .
+2. Run the installer with the `-T lmv` and, at a later point, specify the drives you want to use for caching by running the `pxctl service drive add` .
 Refer to the [Add caching drive](/concepts/pool-caching/add-caching-drive) page for more details.

 Support may be added and documented later -->